2020 NBA Mock Draft: Final Mock 2 Rounds

 - I'm giving Sacramento R.J.
 Hampton for depth at point guard behind De'Aaron Fox since Fox didn't play in every NBA game this season due to injuries.
 Hampton impressed in a win over the Illawara Hawks where he scored 12 points in a start for the NZ Breakers where Hampton exposed Lamelo Ball defensively on tape.
 That's why Hampton is now back in my lottery.

 New Orleans Pelicans: Aaron Nesmith, SF, Vanderbilt

 - New Orleans has Lonzo Ball and Jrue Holliday at point guard with J.J.
 Reddick and Josh Hart at shooting guard with all four guards averaging over 10 points per game.
 Small forward Brandon Ingram and rookie power forward Zion Williamson are their two leading scorers.
 This team still lacks a starting center, but last years other first round pick Jaxson Hayes could still develop into a starting center down the road with a good offseason.

 - The Pelicans can ignore need and take the best player on the board here.
-Cole Anthony is a player that was once considered a top 5 pick back in January.
-Getting him at thirteen is a huge bargain for the Pelicans.
+Aaron Nesmith is a player that is generating buzz as a lottery pick despite suffering a season ending injury in 2019.

 - Orlando has Markelle Fultz at point guard, shooting guard Evan Fournier, small forward Aaron Gordon, power forward Jonathan Isaac, and center Nikola Vucevic.
-They have a good starting five and can take the best player on the board at 15 by selecting Tyrese Maxey out of Kentucky.
+They have a good starting five and can take the best player on the board at 15 by selecting Devin Vassell out of Florida State.

 Other 2020 NBA Mock Drafts